kubearmor/KubeArmor/getting-started/host_security_policy_specification.md

 ## Policy Spec Description

-Now, we will briefly explain how to define a security policy.
+Now, we will briefly explain how to define a host security policy.

 * Common